hph/drake/README.md

 extremely secure password (95¹⁶ ≈ 4,4 · 10³¹ possible passwords for the default
 settings).

+The program is fully functional in this respect, but other features have yet to be implemented.
 See [Usage examples](https://github.com/haukurpallh/drake#usage-examples) for an overview of the currently available features.